SLA

 Virtual and dedicated hosting.

 Where availability to the internet of the server is less than 100% permitted in any calendar month known as "down-time".
-At the Customer's request, for each complete hour of qualifying service interruption in any calendar month, the customers account shall be credited for the pro-rata charges for one day of the monthly fee for the service to a maximum of 50% of the total amount payable in that month excluding any additional bandwidth prices.
+At the Customer's request, for each hour of qualifying service interruption in any calendar month, the customers account shall be credited for the pro-rata charges for one day of the monthly fee for the service to a maximum of 50% of the total amount payable in that month excluding any additional bandwidth prices.

 Definition of down-time.

 Consists of any period where the connection to the server is unavailable to the internet for a period in excess of 5 minutes from being advised of the problem via a qualifying method (see below).
 This is to allow for reboots or in the case of virtual hosting to install operating system upgrades or critical updates or to restore service but is limited to three per day per server as a maximum.
-This SLA excludes individual services such as com objects and specific script support.
+In the event that the problem is not resolved within the above period (five minutes) any claim can be for the total time the service was unavailable (including the initial five minutes).

 Qualifying contact methods.